Carl Sonny Leyland

 Leyland’s playing displays an infectious spontaneity, providing plenty of surprises for the listener.
 While he possesses the necessary vocabulary to pay tribute to the greats of old, he refuses to be limit himself to this & prefers to let each performance be an opportunity to say something new.

-Carl Sonny Leyland will appear as a featured guest with the James Harman Band at the 2018 Bowlful of Blues.
+Carl Sonny Leyland will appear as a featured guest with Rod Piazza at the 2018 Bowlful of Blues.
+See https://carlsonnyleyland.com to learn more about him.